fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 ### 2.1 Building and Installing Libraries for Trusted Platform Module (TPM)

 Following steps should be performed if SDO TPM [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh) script is not used to setup SDO TPM libraries.
 Install only tpm2-tss library to enable TPM enabled SDO Client-SDK code compilation.
-To enable compilation and execution of TPM enabled SDO Client-SDK code install allthree libraries namely: tpm2-tss, tpm2-abrmd, tpm2-tools and tpm2-tss-engine
+To enable compilation and execution of TPM enabled SDO Client-SDK code install all three libraries namely: tpm2-tss, tpm2-abrmd, tpm2-tools and tpm2-tss-engine

 #### 2.1.1 tpm2-tss-2.3.1